Deekshithabu/Dashboard-design/README.md

 # Dashboard-design in Power BI

-Collection of dataset
+1. Collecting the dataset
-cleaning the dataset in Power BI editor uploading to the Power BI creating the dashoard and applying designs
+2. cleaning the dataset in Power BI editor
+3. uploading to the Power BI
+4. creating the dashoard and applying designs